 In a case in the United States, a predominantly African-American neighbourhood had no access to piped water and groundwater was heavily contaminated, whereas the predominantly white neighbouring areas were all connected to the water supply system.
-The Court concluded that "there is only one explanation for the fifty years of conduct [by
+The Court concluded that "there is only one explanation for the fifty years of conduct [by the public authorities]: racial discrimination".26

-Violations of the human rights to water and sanitation of indigenous peoples are
+Violations of the human rights to water and sanitation of indigenous peoples are evidence of patterns of systemic discrimination.

-The European Committee of Social Rights ordered Portugal to take remedial action to improve the situation with regard to housing and water for Roma people.27
+THE PROHIBITION OF DISCRIMINATION ALLOWS FOR DIFFERENTIAL TREATMENT AND OTHER MEASURES DESIGNED TO ELIMINATE SYSTEMIC DISCRIMINATION The European Committee of Social Rights ordered Portugal to take remedial action to improve the situation with regard to housing and water for Roma people.27